1pram/Accountable_Automation_Framework/docs/troubleshooting.md

 ### Suppressing variable prompts for repeated deployments

 By design, the Accountable Automation Framework prompts for variable input at each `terraform plan` and `terraform apply`.
-This is intentional — the prompt sequence is a mindfulness trigger requiring conscious confirmation of each value before infrastructure changes are applied.
+This is intentional, the prompt sequence is a mindfulness trigger requiring conscious confirmation of each value before infrastructure changes are applied.

 If you are running repeated deployments and want to suppress the prompts, you can create a `terraform.tfvars` file in your project directory: